shreshthtuli/llms-from-scratch/README.md

 | 12 | Appendix: Quantisation Strategies | [12-appendix-quantisation.ipynb](https://nbviewer.org/github/shreshthtuli/llms-from-scratch/blob/main/12-appendix-quantisation.ipynb) |
 | 13 | Appendix: Parameter-Efficient Tuning | [13-appendix-peft.ipynb](https://nbviewer.org/github/shreshthtuli/llms-from-scratch/blob/main/13-appendix-peft.ipynb) |

-> 💡 **Tip:** GitHub Pages will render this README as a polished landing page.
-All notebook links above open directly in NbViewer for an optimal in-browser experience.
-Feel free to fork the repo and enable Pages to publish your own branded course site.

----

 ## 🧠 What You'll Learn
 - The end-to-end data flow of an LLM—from tokenization and batching to inference-time decoding.